Conductance-based dendrites perform Bayes-optimal cue integration: Discussion

 \section{Discussion}

-The biophysics of cortical neurons can be interpreted in a Bayesian framework as reliability-weighted opinion pooling.
-In this framework, neurons encode posterior distributions via the mean and variance of their somatic membrane potential.
-We derived both membrane and weight dynamics from stochastic gradient ascent on a posterior distribution.
-Our plasticity rule naturally accommodates the relative reliabilities of different pathways by scaling up the relative weights of those inputs that have a high correlation to target potentials.
+The biophysics of cortical neurons can be interpreted as Bayesian computations.
+We demonstrated that the dynamics of conductance-based neuron models naturally computes posterior distributions from Gaussian likelihood functions and prior represented in dendritic compartments.
+We derived somatic membrane dynamics from stochastic gradient ascent on this posterior distribution, and synaptic plasticity from matching the posterior to a target distribution.
+Our plasticity rule naturally accommodates the relative reliabilities of different pathways by scaling up the relative weights of reliable inputs, i.e., those that have a high correlation to target potentials for given presynaptic activities.
 The targets may themselves be formed by peri-somatic input from other modalities, or by more informed predictive input from other cortical areas.
 We demonstrated successful learning in a multisensory integration task in which modalities were different in their reliability.

-Without being explicitly constructed for this purpose, the trained model reproduces several experimental findings.
-Furthermore, it makes new experimental predictions, in particular regarding neuronal uncertainty representation and its learning.
-Our model adds support for the relevance of synaptic conductances in shaping neuronal besides normalizing responses \cite{carandini1994summation}, and adapting the neuronal response time scale \cite{Destexhe2003,gutig2009time,silver2010neuronal,petrovici2016stochastic}.
-Previous work that stressed the sublinear voltage summation in conductance-based dendrites \cite{Tran-Van-Minh2015} is reinterpreted here from a functional perspective.
+Cortical and hippocampal pyramidal neurons have also been described to be driven by two classes of inputs, with general `top-down' input on apical dendrites that predicts the `bottom-up' input on basal dendrites \cite{Larkum1999,Magee2020}.
+In this framework, adapting the basal inputs has been conceptualized as ``learning by the dendritic prediction of somatic firing'' \cite{Urbanczik2014,sacramento2018dendritic,haider2021latent}.
+In the broader context of our Bayesian framework, this view suggests that synaptic plasticity tries to match bottom up input to top-down expectations.
+Depending on the nature of the top-down input, learning can be thus interpreted as target matching or -- in the absence of targets -- as a regularization of the cortical representation similar to prior matching in variational autoencoders \cite{kingma2013auto}.

+Our supervised learning can be seen within this predictive framework.
+A neuron is considered as a nonlinear prediction element, with dendritic input predicting somatic activity.
+Extending this predictive view, we argue that dendrites themselves can be seen as performing a dendritic `opinion pooling' \cite{dietrich2010bayesian,dietrich2016probabilistic}, namely forming dendritic opinions on the stimulus feature, weighting them according to their reliability, and predicting the somatic opinion that is imposed by the teacher input.
+Each dendrite receives a subset of the neuron's afferents and forms its own opinion whether a certain feature is likely present in this afferent subset.
+While the dendritic opinion is encoded in the effective dendritic reversal potential, the reliability of this opinion is encoded in the total dendritic conductance.
+According to the biophysics of neurons, the overall somatic opinion is then formed by the certainty-weighted dendritic opinions, and this is what the somatic output represents.